simonc312/Dancebook/README.md

 This by default will serve index.html on localhost:8080 and an admin dashboard at localhost:8000

 [1]: https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_PHP "Google App Engine SDK for PHP"

+###Workflow For Code Review

+1) Checkout to new branch and give it name describing the feature

+2) Commit changes to this branch and push to it

+3) On github repo, create a new pull request and assign someone to review it.

+4) After passing code review the branch will be merged with master and the deleted.
+Otherwise make appropriate changes and commit to branch again - assign another person to review.

+5) Locally switch back to master delete local branch and pull from master.

 ###Common Issues Running Locally: